Hassan-kareem/Nastaliq-Urdu_font/README.md

 Jameel Noori Nastaliq brings the elegance of traditional calligraphy to your Android device with its beautiful Nastaliq script.
 This font is designed for Urdu users who appreciate the beauty and expressiveness of this timeless writing style.

-*Tested on LineageOS 20, it will work on every Android device, including <b>OneUI, OxygenOS, and MIUI</b>.*
+* Tested on LineageOS 20, it will work on every Android device that has secondary and primary language options.
+Watch the <a href="https://youtu.be/2xI-Kagl1yI?si=ja5x8huKUiWJnF9J&t=46">video</a> to learn how to check, including OneUI, OxygenOS, and all AOSP-based ROMs.</b>.
 * If you want to use it on Non-Rooted Device, click <a href="https://github.com/Hassan-kareem/Nastaliq-Urdu_font/tree/Non-Rooted">Here</a>
 ### Installation